 - Add in the potatoes, and reduce the heat to medium-low.
 Cook with the lid on the pot until potatoes are soft, 20 to 30 minutes.

--Thanks to Epicurious for the original recipe.
+-Again thank you to Epicurious for the original recipe.